Print view logo

 Helping our community

-The information you contribute to The Gene Health Project (information from your medical record and your DNA sample) will be used by researchers to study a wide range of questions around how DNA may impact health and what may cause certain diseases, and to learn more about how best to treat them.
-We will never share any personal data beyond what you have consented to.
-All participants will receive updates on our research study.
+The information you contribute to The Gene Health Project — information from your medical record and your DNA sample — will be used by researchers to study a wide range of questions around how DNA may impact health and what may cause certain diseases, and to learn more about how best to treat them.

-Partners in research
+Partners in Research

 The Gene Health Project is a collaborative research effort between: